hrish1012/DAA_TA/README.md

 • Find out difference between size of Dqueue and size of array.

-    -The difference will be number of elements in array not inserted in the Dqueue]
+    -The difference between the size of dqueue and the size of input array is equal to the uninserted elements which are ignored due to the insertion conditions.

 • Comment on shape of Dqueue : How the elements present in the Dqueue look like [Ascending/Descending/or …]